 One of the easiest ways to find scholarly peer-reviewed articles is to use OneSearch on the library home page (www.library.unr.edu).
 After OneSearch displays your search results, you can narrow them to "Scholarly & Peer-Review" publications using the filter on the left sidebar.

 childhood obesity: http://tinyurl.com/kdg664p

 childhood obesity, narrowed to scholarly and peer-reviewed publications: http://tinyurl.com/pqevk5y

-If you need more help, you can also check out our Library Do-It-Yourself tutorial Are these sources good for my research?
+If you need more help, you can also check out our Quick How To Guide Are these sources good for my research?